 “The world will probably be converted into…a vast ocean of fire, in which the wicked shall be overwhelmed…their heads, their eyes, their tongues, their hands, their feet, their loins, and their vitals, shall forever be full of glowing, melting fire…they shall eternally…feel the torments…without any end at all, and never, never be delivered.”1

 This scary description of an ever-burning hell comes from the pen of Jonathan Edwards (1703-1758), the most influential Christian theologian of Colonial America and one of its most powerful preachers.
-Edwards’ sermons, such as “Sinners in the Hands of an Angry God,” taught that the unrepentant and spiritually lax would end up in an ever-burning hell-fire.
-One can understand why people listening to Edwards and other preachers with a similar message might, as some did, wail and shriek in horror, writhe in fearful hysteria and even go insane.
+Edwards’ sermons, such as “Sinners in the Hands of an Angry God,” taught that the unrepentant and spiritually lazy would end up in an ever-burning hell-fire.
+We can understand why people listening to Edwards and other preachers with a similar message might, as some did, wail and shriek in horror, writhe in fearful hysteria and even go insane.

-This brand of hell-fire preaching has been a long-standing and common strain woven into the fabric of the Church throughout much of its history until recent times.
+This brand of hell-fire preaching has been a long-standing and common strain woven into the fabric of the church throughout much of its history until recent times.
 However, you probably won’t hear a hell-fire and brimstone sermon in church today.

 Hell—to preach or not to preach?

 Although Pinnock has drawn fire from some of his more conservative colleagues, his view of hell-fire preaching is shared by many Christian teachers and scholars, even if they don’t state their objections in such stark terms.
-They, like Pinnock and a growing number of others, “consider the concept of hell as endless torment in body and mind an outrageous doctrine” and a “theological and moral enormity."3Moral enormity might be an understatement when we consider the fact that some who teach an ever-burning hell also teach that God has arbitrarily chosen only a tiny minority of people for a heavenly life and has automatically, from eternity, consigned everyone else to a fearful destiny in hell forever.
+They, like Pinnock and a growing number of others, “consider the concept of hell as endless torment in body and mind an outrageous doctrine” and a “theological and moral enormity.”3 This might be an understatement when we consider the fact that some who teach an ever-burning hell (such as Edwards) also teach that God has chosen only a tiny minority of people for a heavenly life and has automatically, from eternity, planned for everyone else to go to a fearful destiny in hell forever.

 Not every Christian teacher and theologian agrees that the idea of an ever-burning hell as torture chamber is a ghastly teaching.
 Some insist that we need more preaching about hell.
-Theologian Larry Dixon, writing some years ago in Moody magazine, decried the lack of hell-fire preaching.
+Larry Dixon, writing some years ago in Moody magazine, decried the lack of hell-fire preaching.
 “When was the last time you heard a sermon on hell?” he asked.
-“In your witness for Christ, have you recently warned anyone about eternal judgment?”4 Theologians Christopher W. Morgan and Robert A. Peterson say we must “proclaim the whole counsel of God—yes, including hell—to Christians and non-Christians alike.”5
+“In your witness for Christ, have you recently warned anyone about eternal judgment?”4 Christopher W. Morgan and Robert A. Peterson say we must “proclaim the whole counsel of God—yes, including hell—to Christians and non-Christians alike.”5

 Gaining perspective on hell